cloudfoundry/exemplar-release/README.md

 #### Post-Deploy ([docs](https://bosh.io/docs/post-deploy/))

-The authors have never seen this used.
-It may be useful for checking the health of an entire deployment.
-If you find it useful, please [let us know][contact-us].
+`post-deploy` is useful for tasks that must occur once all instances of a deployment are started, such as checking the health of an entire deployment or enabling a feature after a successful upgrade.

 ### Stopping